Narrative-Centered Emotional Reflection: An Early Prototype for AI-Supported Emotional Self-Reflection: Introduction

 \section{Introduction}

-Self-reflection on emotional experiences plays a critical role in psychological health, cognitive resilience, and emotional literacy.
-Psychological research has consistently demonstrated that the ability to identify, process, and narratively reorganize emotional experiences is closely associated with enhanced well-being, improved decision-making, and stronger social functioning \cite{pennebaker1997opening, gross2015emotion}.
-Despite a growing global emphasis on mental health, particularly among youth and young adults, scalable technological solutions that support nuanced, autonomous emotional exploration remain limited.
+Self-reflection on emotional experiences has been studied as one pathway through which individuals can organize, process, and make meaning of emotionally significant experiences.
+Prior work on expressive writing suggests that structured emotional expression can support reflection and meaning-making in some contexts, although reported effects and mechanisms vary \cite{pennebaker1997opening}.
+Despite a growing global emphasis on mental health, particularly among youth and young adults, technological tools that support nuanced, autonomous emotional exploration appear comparatively underexplored relative to categorical mood tracking and prescriptive wellness applications.

 Existing AI-based emotional tools, such as chatbots and mood trackers, often simplify emotional complexity into discrete categories or deliver overly generalized wellness suggestions.
-These approaches risk flattening emotional experiences rather than deepening users’ understanding, and frequently fail to provide the narrative structure or reflective scaffolding necessary for meaningful emotional development \cite{fitzpatrick2017delivering, inkster2018empathy}.
+These approaches risk flattening emotional experiences rather than deepening users' understanding, and frequently fail to provide the narrative structure or reflective scaffolding necessary for meaningful emotional development \cite{fitzpatrick2017delivering}.

-Reflexion addresses this gap by introducing an AI-powered platform that integrates real-time emotion detection, layered reflective prompting, and metaphorical storytelling generation to enable scalable, autonomous emotional self-reflection.
-Unlike diagnostic or prescriptive systems, Reflexion invites users into an iterative, user-led journey of emotional sense-making, drawing from theories of expressive writing \cite{pennebaker1997opening}, cognitive restructuring \cite{beck2011cognitive}, and narrative identity development \cite{bruner1990acts}.
+Reflexion addresses this gap by introducing an AI-powered platform that integrates emotion detection, layered reflective prompting, and metaphorical storytelling generation to enable scalable, autonomous emotional self-reflection.
+Unlike diagnostic or prescriptive systems, Reflexion invites users into an iterative, user-led journey of emotional sense-making, drawing from theories of expressive writing \cite{pennebaker1997opening}, cognitive restructuring \cite{beck2021cognitive}, and narrative identity development \cite{bruner1990acts}.

+In this paper, the name Reflexion refers to an affective self-reflection prototype for narrative-centered emotional exploration.
+This use is distinct from prior work using ``Reflexion'' to describe verbal reinforcement learning for language agents \cite{shinn2023reflexion}; the present system focuses on user-facing emotional reflection, metaphorical narrative generation, and structured self-inquiry rather than agent learning or task-solving.